An estimated 30% of the U.S. adult population suffers from varicose veins.

 There’s no way to completely prevent varicose veins, but there are several preventative steps you can take to minimize the risks for developing them and needing varicose vein treatment.

-According to Mayo Clinic, while you can’t completely prevent varicose veins, there are things you can do to lower your risk.
+According to Mayo Clinic, while you can’t completely prevent varicose veins, implementing several preventative measures into your lifestyle may help lower your risk.

 These measures include: